AISTWorkshop/AISTWorkshop.github.io/content/authors/admin/_index.md

  - **Camera-ready:** 20 February 2021 <br />

 ### Paper Submission
-Papers are to be submitted via Easychair in the following link:<br /> https://easychair.org/conferences/?conf=aist21 <br />
+Papers are to be submitted via EasyChair in the following link:<br /> https://easychair.org/conferences/?conf=aist21 <br />
 See [Call for Papers](/#cfp) for more details.